military schools in pennslyvania

 Average Tuition / Boarding

-Philadelphia Military Academy accepts high school students between the grades 9-12.
+Philadelphia Military Academy accepts high school students between grades 9-12.

 The academic program is committed to transforming lives with the support and partnership of parents, educators, and the community.